lukassnoek/pybest/README.md

 # pybest
-PYthon package for Beta ESTimation
+PYthon package for Beta ESTimation (of single-trial data).
+Also does some nifty denoising.

 ## Warning
 This package is still in development and its API might change.
 Also, note that it has a very extensive API (many options), but each option has a sensible default.

 ## What you need to run pybest ...
 * Fmriprep-preprocessed data (or data with *desc-preproc_bold, *desc-brain_mask, and *desc-confounds_regressors.tsv files)